ArcticEcho/DRG-Mods/Gameplay/Unbalanced/Weapons/README.md

 *DURATION C*: 15 > 18
 Note: Despite being in the Unbalanced category, I’ve taken measures to make sure that this mod isn’t really better than the normal weapons scout has.
 If you think this isn’t the case, please message me.
 Also, if a scout joins your lobby without the mod, their flares may not last very long.

-**Update v3.4 Changelog:**
+**Update v3.5 Changelog:**
-Weapon now does physical instead of kinetic damage.
-Flares have a decent amount in common with axes, so...
-Practically speaking this means the weapon does bonus damage against a small group of enemies and can proc vampire.
+Added an alternate version of the mod that swaps the weapon stun modification with a +heat modification (like the one on scout's shotgun).
+Also added the old version of the Flare Rifle (singular) mod.

 ## Fullmetal Scout - v1.0
 **Authors:** Chibba